macadmins/whd/README.md

 This is a Dockerized version of [WebHelpDesk](http://www.webhelpdesk.com/).
 This is based on the RHEL rpm installed on a CentOS 6 base.

-How To Setup Sal, Sal-WHD, and JSSImport with Docker:
+How to use WebHelpDesk with Docker:
 =========

 Installing Docker: